Join the crew for our two day cycling event that helps support ONE80TC.

 Founded by Phil Latz in 2001, he hoped to create a great cycling event focused on a great cause - helping turn around the lives of those who are caught in substance abuse and addiction.

-Join us for our 20 year anniversary of the Ride for HOPE and be part of the solution to turning lives around.
+Join us for our 21st year of the Ride for HOPE and be part of the solution to turning lives around.

 The Ride for HOPE seeks to deliver a 5 star event to all our riders and volunteers.